Common Protein Additives

 Soy Lecithin

 is an emulsifier.
-This means that it helps to mix two liquids that usually don't blend well together, like oil and water.
-It acts like a mediator, making sure these liquids stay mixed and don't separate.
-In cooking, emulsifiers are used to create smooth mixtures, like in mayonnaise or salad dressings, where oil and water need to be combined smoothly.
-In protein powders, protein often don't mix well with water or milk.
-Soy lecithin helps to blend these proteins smoothly with the liquid, preventing clumps and improving the texture.
-It also ensures that the ingredients stay mixed and don't separate into layers after sitting for a while.
+This means it helps mix two liquids that usually don't blend well, like oil and water.
+It acts like a mediator, ensuring these liquids stay combined.
+In cooking, emulsifiers create smooth mixtures, like in mayonnaise or salad dressings.
+In protein powders, protein often doesn't mix well with water or milk.
+Soy lecithin helps blend these proteins smoothly with liquid, preventing clumps and improving texture.
+It also keeps the mixture consistent, even after sitting for a while.

 Xanthan Gum

-is a thickening agent and stabilizer that is produced by fermenting simple sugars with a specific type of bacteria.
-In protein powders, xanthan gum serves multiple purposes.
-It thickens the powder, giving it a more desirable consistency when mixed with liquids.
-This is particularly important for those who prefer a shake-like texture as opposed to a watery drink.
-Additionally, xanthan gum helps in stabilizing the mixture, ensuring that the ingredients remain evenly dispersed throughout the solution.
-This prevents the protein from settling at the bottom or separating from the liquid, maintaining a uniform mixture during consumption.
+is a thickening agent and stabilizer produced by fermenting simple sugars with specific bacteria.
+In protein powders, xanthan gum improves texture, giving shakes a creamier consistency instead of a watery one.
+It also helps maintain stability so ingredients remain evenly dispersed, preventing the protein from settling at the bottom or separating from the liquid.

 Citric Acid